Shahid1611/flutter_dynamic_login/README.md

 # flutter_dynamic_login

-A simple flutter dynamic login screen
+A simple yet customizable dynamic login screen for Flutter apps, featuring email and password input fields with validation.
+Designed with clean UI, rounded icon buttons, and responsive layout—perfect for fast prototyping or production-ready authentication flows.

 ## Usage